nearai/aitp/website/docs/capabilities/aitp-04-transactions/implementation-guide.md

 4. Handle wallet switching if the user has multiple wallets
 :::

-## Testing

-When testing AITP-04 Payments implementation:

-1. Test with various amount values
-2. Test quote expiration behavior
-3. Test successful and failed payment scenarios
-4. Verify transaction details are displayed correctly
-5. Test network failures and error handling
-6. Ensure idempotency (no double-charging)

-## Security Considerations

 :::danger Critical Security Precautions
-1. Always verify transactions on the blockchain before confirming payments
+1. Always verify transactions on the blockchain before confirming transactions
 2. Never store sensitive payment or wallet information
 3. Implement proper authentication for payment-related operations
 4. Log all payment activities for audit purposes